Global Citizen Festival: Mumbai, India

 In 2017, the festival was held on the eve of the G20 Hamburg summit on July 6.
 The concert in the Barclaycard Arena was headlined by Coldplay, Shakira, and Herbert Grönemeyer.
 Other performers and presenters included Pharrell Williams, Ellie Goulding, Demi Lovato, Khatia Buniatishvili, Andreas Bourani, Sido, Lena, Elyas M'Barek, Hadnet Tesfai, Nikeata Thompson, Barbara Schöneberger, and Linda Zervakis.
 Appearances of politicians during the concert included the first mayor of Hamburg Olaf Scholz, Justin Trudeau, Erna Solberg, Mauricio Macri, and Sigmar Gabriel.
 The event was broadcast live on the Global Citizen Festival's YouTube channel.
 During the event, Argentinian president Mauricio Macri announced that the Global Citizen Festival would be invited to the 2018 G20 Buenos Aires summit.

+New York City

 The main 2017 festival was held at Central Park's Great Lawn in New York City on September 23 and was headlined by Stevie Wonder, Green Day, The Killers, The Lumineers, and The Chainsmokers, with special performances by Pharrell Williams, Big Sean, Andra Day, and Alessia Cara.
 Some of the notable hosts and presenters were Hugh Jackman, Demi Lovato, Jane Goodall, Whoopi Goldberg, Priyanka Chopra, Lupita Nyong'o, Connie Britton, and Camren Bicondova.
 During his performance, Wonder took a knee in solidarity with the U.S. national anthem protests.